 - Strengthening of knee muscles and hamstrings.

-- Normalise neurodynamics to enable sciatic nerve to pass freely without scar adhesions.
+- Normalise neurodynamics to enable the sciatic nerve to pass freely without scar adhesions.

 - Minimize chances of hamstring re-injury.

-Physiotherapists may recommend a thigh support or Kinesio-Taping for hamstring strains.
-It provides confidence, warmth and proprioceptive feedback, which reduce the likelihood of hamstring re-injury.
+Physiotherapists may recommend thigh support or Kinesio-Taping for hamstring strains.
+It provides confidence, warmth, and proprioceptive feedback, which reduce the likelihood of hamstring re-injury.

 Hamstring surgery is rarely required.
 It appears limited to complete ruptures or to remove scar tissue from chronic hamstring tears.

 While every hamstring injury and the demands of sport differ, general strain recovery time when an optimal physiotherapist-guided rehabilitation program is implemented are as follows-

 Grade 3 – 3 to 6 months.
 These may also require surgery.